 "Your passwords will be visible to anyone who can see the exported file."

 Once you export Chrome passwords to an Excel (CSV) file, anyone who has access to that file on your computer can view your passwords.
-This is because your passwords will be stored in plain text and will not be encrypted.
+This is because your passwords will be stored in plain text and are not be encrypted.

 You should minimize the time your exported passwords are stored on your computer.
 View them or back them up, and then delete the file.